FrustratedGameDev/HW3/theory4.md

 ## Bad smell stories

-- There are programmers who are not campable of completing this project since they have been trying to conform to using the tool.
+- There are programmers who are not capable of completing this project since they have been trying to conform to using the tool.
 There is a learning curve between learning the language for the project which is extending the schedule.

 Stink[('ltex','pcap')] = Stink[('sced','acap')] = \
 Stink[('sced','pexp')] = Stink[('sced','pcap')] = \